 Stingray Sting Overview

-Stingrays have flat bodies with long, slender tails that have serrated spines.
+Stingrays have flat bodies with long, slender tails that have serrated spines, which contain venom.
 Their serrated spines can cause lacerations (cuts) and puncture wounds.
-The spines also contain venom.
 Stingrays are widely distributed in tropical to temperate waters.
-They are not aggressive, so an injury from a stingray usually occurs when a swimmer or diver accidentally unexpectedly steps on one.
+They are not aggressive, so an injury from a stingray usually occurs when a swimmer or diver unexpectedly steps on one.
 Stingray stings are one of the most common dive and beach-related injuries.

 Scott H Plantz, MD, FAAEM